sdiehl/wiwinwlh/tutorial.md

 ```

 The postgresql-simple bindings provide a thin wrapper to various libpq commands
-to interact a Postgres server.
+to interact with a Postgres server.
 These functions all take a ``Connection`` object
 to the database instance and allow various bytestring queries to be sent and
 result sets mapped into Haskell datatypes.
 There are four primary functions for
 these interactions: